Follow these steps to set up Microsoft Hosted Exchange:

-- 1. Click here and log in to the Account Manager.
+- 1. Click here to log in to your Account Manager.

 - 4. Select Go next to the Action Item that asks you to Assign a Domain.

-- 6. Please allow 30 minutes for the domain to assign on the server.
+- 6. Please allow 30 minutes for the domain to assign to the server.
 Creating mailboxes before the domain is fully assigned can cause issues when setting up mailboxes.

 MX: Priority 10 server1.inboundmx.COM